domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

    travel_time = model.add_int_table(c)

 By passing a nested list of :class:`int` to :meth:`~didppy.Model.add_int_table`, we can create up to a three-dimensional int table.
-For tables more than three-dimensional, we can pass a :class:`dict` in Python with the default value.
+For tables more than three-dimensional, we can pass a :class:`dict` in Python with specifying the default value used when an index is not included in the :class:`dict`.
 See :meth:`~didppy.Model.add_int_table` for more details.

 We can add different types of tables using the following functions: